runxiyu/powxy/README.md

 ## Bugs

+- The cryptography hasn't been audited.
+I wrote this after a tiring school week and this definitely needs some review.
 - If a user is attempting to submit a POST request but their powxy cookie is invalid, powxy would redirect them to a challenge, and their POST data will be lost.